- 384 views

 Look no further than Madaba if you want to immerse yourself in Jordan’s rich historical treasures.
 Known as the “City of Mosaics,” this enchanting destination boasts an incredible collection of ancient mosaic masterpieces.
 The star attraction is the famous Madaba Map, a stunning mosaic floor depicting an ancient Holy Land map, providing invaluable insights into biblical geography and historical sites.
 From exploring archaeological excavations to savoring traditional cuisine and experiencing local hospitality, Madaba offers a delightful and immersive encounter with Jordanian heritage.

 Quick tip: Watch for the renowned “Madaba Map” mosaic at St. George’s Church while exploring Madaba's archaeological sites.
 This ancient treasure offers a unique glimpse into the Holy Land’s historical geography, making it one of the must-see highlights during your visit to Madaba.

 - Marvel at the Madaba Mosaic Map in Saint George’s Church, the oldest surviving depiction of the Middle East.

 - Explore the churches and mosques standing side by side, a symbol of true religious harmony.

-- Follow the walking trail to Mount Nebo’s summit, giving the same glimpses of the city as the prophet Moses had according to the Old Testament.
+- Follow the walking trail to Mount Nebo’s summit, retracing the footsteps of Moses.

 Jordan is a land of contrasts.
 Here, the ancient and the modern coexist in harmony.
-Experience the push-and-pull of the past and present while you explore Jordan’s dizzying array of attractions.
+Experience the push and pull of the past and present as you explore Jordan’s dizzying array of attractions.
 Do not miss our 10 recommended places to visit in Jordan, but also find time for yourself to discover the country’s many other hidden gems.